Princess Beatrice: Early life and education

-Princess Beatrice was born at 8:18 pm on 8 August 1988 at the Portland Hospital, the first child of the Duke and Duchess of York, and fifth grandchild of Queen Elizabeth II and Prince Philip, Duke of Edinburgh.
-She was baptised in the Chapel Royal at St James's Palace on 20 December 1988, her godparents being Viscount Linley (her father's cousin, now the 2nd Earl of Snowdon); the Duchess of Roxburghe (now Lady Jane Dawnay); Peter Palumbo; Gabrielle Greenall; and Carolyn Cotterell.
-Her name, an unexpected choice, was not announced until almost two weeks after her birth.
+Beatrice was born at 8:18 pm on 8 August 1988 at the Portland Hospital in London to the then Duke and Duchess of York.
+She is the fifth grandchild of Queen Elizabeth II and Prince Philip, Duke of Edinburgh.
+She was baptised in the Chapel Royal at St James's Palace on 20 December 1988.
+Her godparents were Viscount Linley (her father's cousin, now the 2nd Earl of Snowdon); the Duchess of Roxburghe (now Lady Jane Dawnay); Peter Palumbo (now Lord Palumbo); Gabrielle Greenall (the Hon.
+Mrs John Greenall); and Carolyn Cotterell.
+Her name was not announced until almost two weeks after her birth.
+Her younger sister, Princess Eugenie, was born in 1990.

-Beatrice's parents divorced amicably when she was seven years old.
-The Duke and Duchess of York had agreed to joint custody of their two children.
+Beatrice's parents divorced amicably when she was seven years old and agreed to joint custody of their two children.
 After the divorce, the Queen provided her parents with £1.4 million to set up a trust fund for her and Eugenie.
-Beatrice and her sister frequently travelled abroad with one or both of their parents.
+Beatrice and her sister frequently travelled abroad, always with one or both of their parents.

 Beatrice began her early education at the independent Upton House School in Windsor, in 1991.
-From there, she and her sister both attended the independent Coworth Park School (now Coworth Flexlands School) from 1995.
+She and her sister then attended the independent Coworth Park School (now Coworth Flexlands School).
 Beatrice continued her education at the independent St George's School in Ascot, where she was a pupil from 2000 to 2007.
-She was diagnosed with dyslexia at the age of seven and went public with the diagnosis in 2005.
-She delayed sitting her GCSE exams for one year.
-She remained at St George's to take her A-Levels, earning an 'A' in drama, a 'B' in history, and a 'B' in film studies.
+She was diagnosed with dyslexia at the age of seven and went public with the diagnosis in 2005, delaying sitting her GCSE exams for one year.
+She remained at St George's to take her A-Levels, achieving an 'A' in drama, a 'B' in history, and a 'B' in film studies.
 She was elected Head Girl in her final year, and was a member of the school choir.
 Beatrice celebrated her 18th birthday with a masked ball at Windsor Castle in July 2006.
-Nikolai von Bismarck took her official birthday portrait.
+Count Nikolai von Bismarck photographed her official birthday portrait.

-In September 2008, Beatrice started a three-year course studying for a BA in history and history of ideas at Goldsmiths, University of London.
-She graduated in 2011 with a 2:1 degree.
+In September 2008, Beatrice started a three-year course at Goldsmiths, University of London to read history and history of ideas, graduating in 2011 with a BA (2:1 degree).

 Career

 During the summer of 2008, Beatrice obtained work experience as a sales assistant at Selfridges.
-She also worked at the Foreign Office's press office for a period of time without receiving a salary.
-It was also reported in 2008 that Beatrice was interested in pursuing a career at the Financial Times website.
+She also worked unpaid in the Foreign Office's press office for a period of time.
+It was also reported in 2008 that Beatrice was interested in pursuing a career with the Financial Times website.
 Beatrice was the first member of the family to appear in a non-documentary film when she had a small, non-speaking role as an extra in The Young Victoria (2009), based on the accession and early reign of her ancestor Queen Victoria.
-For a while, she was a paid intern at Sony Pictures, but she resigned after the hacking incident that affected the company in late 2014.
+For a while, she was a paid intern at Sony Pictures, but she resigned after the hacking incident which affected Sony Group in late 2014.